-Around 1900 the bicycle and tyre industry in several countries reached mutual agreements about the dimensions of rims and tyres.
+Around 1900 the bicycle and tire industry in several countries reached mutual agreements about the dimensions of rims and tires.
 These national agreements are the cause of the huge variety in size designation.
-The tyre sizes in inches are so called "nominal sizes".
+The tire sizes in inches are so called "nominal sizes".
 The diameter of the wheel with inflated tyre was the original size.
 Now there is an organization that regulates the size designation: the European Tyre and Rim technical organisation.
-These ETRTO-sizes are available on virtually all tyres (in millimeters).
+These ETRTO-sizes are available on virtually all tires (in millimeters).

 An example is: 37-590.
 The first number indicates the diameter of the tyre in inflated condition (37 mm); the second number (590 mm) is the diameter of the bead of the tyre i.e. the place where the tyre holds itself fixed on the rim.
 This size is also known as 26 x 1 3/8.
 But there are 5 rim diameters wich are called 26 inch: 559, 571, 584, 590 and 597mm.
 Those tyres are not interchangeable!

 When we calculate the 26 x 1 3/8 size in millimeters, the diameter of the wheel with inflated tyre is: 37 + 590 + 37 = 664mm.
 If we recalculate it from the old inchsize it is: 26x25, 4 = 660mm; there is only 4mm difference.
 The standard English 28x1 1/2 size is in ETRTO: 40x635, so in total 715mm.
 If we convert from inches: 28x25, 4 = 711mm.
 This is close too.
 The standard French 28 "-size has a rim diameter of 622.
 It is our standard 23 mm racing tyre; the size is in ETRTO: 23x622.
 So the actual size is: 23 + 622 + 23 = 668mm and the French call that 28 inches too!
 A recent confusing size is the 29 "ATB-tyre with a 622mm rim!